-My primary research interest is the informal learning undertaken by knowledge workers and the personal learning networks they construct to support this learning.
-At the Caledonian Academy I have been involved in a study exploring knowledge workers learning practices at Shell, examined learning in connectivist MOOCs, supervised a PhD student exploring research student learning by examining their employability development, and undertaken some more 'blue sky thinking': specifying tools to support knowledge worker learning through a process we call 'Charting'.
-You can find some of my current work on this site at:
+With Glasgow Caledonian University I have been involved in studies exploring knowledge workers' learning practices in the petrochemical and finance industries, examined learning of professionals in mainstream and connectivist MOOCs, supervised a PhD student exploring research student learning by examining their employability development, and specified tools to support learning towards goals through a process we call 'Charting'.
+You can find some of my current and recent work on this site at:

 Some of my previous (often more development oriented) work has involved:

 Some of my other work is described on my experience page.